New News!

 Thank you for your full cooperation in preserving our limited water supply!

-MANATEE COUNTY, FL (Jan.
-28, 2026) – The Southwest Florida Water Management District (SWFWMD) Governing Board has declared a Modified Phase II “Severe” Water Shortage due to ongoing dry conditions across the region.All residents in Manatee County, including those on private wells, will be required to follow one-day-per-week outdoor watering restrictions beginning February 8, 2026, through July 1, 2026.
+MANATEE COUNTY, FL (April, 2026) – The Southwest Florida Water Management District (SWFWMD) Governing Board has declared a Modified Phase II “Severe” Water Shortage due to ongoing dry conditions across the region.All residents in Manatee County, including those on private wells, will be required to follow one-day-per-week outdoor watering restrictions through July 1, 2026.

 - Addresses ending in 0 or 1: Monday